 Switches are efficient because they only work within a single floor (or subnet).
 They don’t worry about what’s happening on other floors or in the rest of the building—they stick to managing traffic in their own space.

-• In networking terms: A switch connects devices on the same local network (LAN) and uses MAC addresses to figure out where to send data packets.
+• A switch connects devices on the same local network (LAN) and uses MAC addresses to figure out where to send data packets.

 When you need to send a message to Room 504 on a different floor, the floor manager (switch) hands your message off to the building concierge—a router.
 The router’s job is to figure out how to get your message between floors.